 3. Submissions must have been cleared by the ip-manager at openntf dot org so that they can be added to either the Apache or GPL catalog.
 Contact the IP manager if you need to use third party code.

-4. Submissions will be evaluated on Domino 8.5.3 with or without extension library.
+4. Submissions will be evaluated on Domino 8.5.3.
 Non-working submissions or submissions that judges cannot get to work will not be considered.
 No other product versions will be used for evaluation.

-5. Submissions will be evaluated on the most common browsers Firefox, IE, Chrome and Safari (latest releases).
+5. Submissions of web applications/controls will be evaluated on the most common browsers Firefox, IE, Chrome and Safari (latest releases).
 If you're aware of issues of your submission in certain browsers please let us know.

-7. All new project releases are eligible that have been created after the second contest ended (12/02/2011).
+8. Projects or new releases of existing projects need to be created on OpenNTF where the submission is in the form of a Project Release.
 Existing releases can not be nominated but parts of existing projects can be reused and extended.

-You need to have the code on OpenNTF and send a mail to support at openntf dot org and ip-manager at openntf dot org (for IP clearance).
+You need to have the code on OpenNTF and send a mail to support at openntf dot org and ip-manage at openntf dot org (for IP clearance).

 OpenNTF would appreciate if you could help us to promote this contest.